 The State of Arizona has created a number of laws that are intended to ensure that the proper care and support are provided for children should there be a separation between the parents or in instances where the parents have never formally been in a relationship.
 To lawmakers, the important part of creating these laws is ensuring that the children are being taken care of.
 This means that they have a proper place to live, food, ability to go to school, medical care, and all of the other requirements that go into ensuring the health and welfare of a child.

 One type of authority that courts have been granted by the state legislature is to require one parent to pay child support (or child maintenance) to the other parent so as to aid in reaching this goal.
-The objective is to ensure that both parents are paying their “fair share” in regards to the care of the child or children.
+The objective is to ensure that both parents are paying their “fair share” in regard to the care of the child or children.

 The primary goal of the court is to ensure that whatever standard of living the child had before the separation would be maintained afterward.
 For example, if, while married, the couple had a nice house, lived in a good neighborhood, the kids were involved in sporting or other extracurricular activities, and they were involved in neighborhood groups, the court tries to maintain this living standard for them.
 This can mean that they will charge the parent responsible for paying child support an amount of money that helps to maintain that standard of living.